nationalarchives/ds-find-caselaw-docs/doc/adr/0021-xml-with-no-docx.md

 - **uk:year** - The year as defined in the judgment's NCN, where extracted.
 Example: `<uk:year>2025</uk:year>` where the NCN is `[2025] UKSC 1`.
 Can be missing if NCN not extracted.
 If present, its value will be a four-digit integer.
 Note this is not always the same year as the judgment's handed-down date.
 Rarely, in the early days of January, a judgment will be numbered based on the prior year.
 Extracted for efficient search indexing.

 - **uk:number** - The number of the judgment, assigned by the court.
 Unique within a court and year.
 Used for sorting.
 Example: `<uk:number>1</uk:number>`.
-Can be missing if unknown.
+Can be missing if there's no NCN.
 If present, its value will be an integer.
 A component of the judgment's Neutral Citation Number; extracted here for efficient search indexing.

 - **uk:cite** - The Neutral Citation Number of the judgment or decision, assigned by the court.
 Example: `<uk:cite>[2025] UKSC 1</uk:cite>`.
-Can be missing if unknown.
+Can be missing if there's no NCN.
 Although this is also marked up in the body of the text, we duplicate it here because occasionally there are punctuation errors in the body, and we want a normalized form here.

 - **uk:summaryOf** - The URI of the judgment summarized by this press summary.
 Example: `<uk:summaryOf>https://caselaw.nationalarchives.gov.uk/id/uksc/2025/18</uk:summaryOf>`.
 Only present in press summaries.
 Can be missing if not known.